 While the Young family is undoubtedly the wealthiest one, you’d be forgiven if you’ve found Peik Lin’s house to be the most opulent residence, interiors-wise (especially since that was very much on purpose).

-We get to meet Rachel’s college friend, Peik Lin Goh (played brilliantly by Awkwafina) and her eccentric family early on in the movie, as we step into their gold-clad house.
+We get to meet Rachel’s college friend, Peik Lin Goh (played brilliantly by Awkwafina) and her eccentric family early on in the movie, as we step into their gold-clad house that would put even the Versace mansion to shame.

 More lavish movie & TV homes